Matthew Underwater Website Home.png

 matthew david kaplan

-marine wildlife cinematographer | dive expedition leader
+ocean filmmaker | dive expedition leader

-ā€œWe owe it to future generations to give our ocean time and space to heal so it may again thrive as it has for millions of years prior to the introduction of its biggest threatā€¦ humans.
-I am profoundly grateful to be able to dive in so many incredible locations and to share what I encounter with all of you.
-I want my grandchildren to be able to witness the wonders of the underwater world by diving in pristine coral reefs around the world, not only by watching the videos I filmed 50 years earlier."
+ā€œWe owe it to future generations to give the ocean time and space to heal so it may again thrive as it has for millions of years prior to the introduction of its biggest threat… humans.
+I am profoundly grateful to be able to dive in so many incredible places and to share what I encounter with all of you.
+I want my grandchildren to be able to witness the wonders of the underwater world by diving in pristine coral reefs around the world, not only by watching the videos I had filmed 50 years earlier."

 Subscribe to his YouTube channel and follow him on Instagram to stay updated on his latest projects.
 For more information about his work or to discuss collaboration opportunities, please reach out.